Bark App Review

 So while Bark does scan your child's text messages and browsing history for any topics you want to be notified about, you don't get to read all of their text messages or view a complete list of all the sites they visited.
 (If that's already a deal-breaker for you, try MMGuardian, FamilyTime, or Qustodio.)

 In exchange for giving your child some privacy, you get the most comprehensive message monitoring on the market, hands-down.
-Seriously—of the 30 parental controls we researched to find the best-of-the-best, Bark is the only one that scans emails, tons of social media DMs, and doc sharing apps.
+Seriously, of the 30 parental controls we researched to find the best, Bark is the only one that scans emails, tons of social media DMs, and doc-sharing apps.
 When Bark detects a problem (defined by you in the Monitoring tab), you get to see what's been said and make your own judgment.

 In terms of cost, Bark is fairly priced among other parental control apps, especially for larger families with lots of devices to monitor.
 Bark lets you set up unlimited child profiles and devices, whereas some competitors like mSpy or ESET charge a license fee for every child account.

-Learn more about choosing a parental control or check out our head-to-head comparisons:
+Learn more about choosing a parental control or check out our head-to-head comparison:

 Compare parental control app prices